Make more money with these product bundling secrets

-Everyone loves a good deal.
+Everyone loves a great deal.

-Ecommerce product bundling psychology: Why it works
+Product bundling psychology: why it works

 The four main types of customer value perception are:

-● Functional value (the solution an offer provides to a customer)
+- Functional value (the solution an offer provides to a customer)

-Remember: values should always be defined through the eyes of the consumer.
+Remember, value should always be defined through the eyes of the consumer.

 To explain what I mean, here’s an example from two smart dudes at Harvard Business School:

-Conversely, when Nintendo tried pure bundling (they force the customer to buy the bundle package only) their sales went down by 20%!
 This alone resulted in fewer sales of not only video game consoles, but even video games themselves.

 Product bundling strategies & best practices